Enoch in Iron County, Utah — The American Mountains (Southwest)

 Erected 1991 by Iron Camp, Johnson Fort Camp – Daughters of Utah Pioneers.
 (Marker Number 461.)

 Other nearby markers.
-At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
-Enoch Schoolhouse and Tithing Office (approx. 0.3 miles away); Jones Iron Works Park (approx. 0.7 miles away); First Cedar Encampment (approx. 5.3 miles away); Sylvanus Cyrus Hulet (approx. 5.7 miles away); Cedar City Historic Pioneer Cemetery Wall (approx. 5.9 miles away); Pioneer Iron Works Blast Furnace (approx. 6.3 miles away); Deseret Iron Works (approx. 6.3 miles away); Fort Cedar (approx. 6.4 miles away).
+At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
+Enoch Schoolhouse and Tithing Office (approx. 0.3 miles away); Jones Iron Works Park (approx. 0.7 miles away); First Cedar Encampment (approx. 5.3 miles away); Sylvanus Cyrus Hulet (approx. 5.7 miles away); Cedar City Historic Pioneer Cemetery Wall (approx. 5.9 miles away); The Caboose (approx. 6 miles away); The Ore Shovel (approx. 6 miles away); Legacies of Iron County (approx. 6 miles away).
 Touch for a list and map of all markers in Enoch.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on September 17, 2012, by Bill Kirchner of Tucson, Arizona.
-This page has been viewed 501 times since then and 31 times this year.
+It was originally submitted on September 17, 2012, by Bill Kirchner of Tucson, Arizona.
+This page has been viewed 558 times since then and 25 times this year.
 Photos: 1, 2. submitted on September 17, 2012, by Bill Kirchner of Tucson, Arizona. • Syd Whittle was the editor who published this page.

 Editor’s want-list for this marker.
 Photo of the fort remains. • Photo of the Cottonwood Trees • Can you help?